 The qualification term in the context of LQF and EQF

-And "learning outcomes means statements of what a learner knows, understands and is able to do on completion of a learning process, which are defined in terms of knowledge, skills and competence".
+And "learning outcomes means statements of what a learner knows, understands and is able to do on completion of a learning process, which are defined in terms of knowledge, skills and competence" (Recommendation of the European Parliament and of the Council on the establishment of the European Qualifications Framework for lifelong learning 2008).

 Thus, the term "qualification" covers all education sectors (vocational, general and higher education), all educational levels (basic, secondary and higher education, continuing education), as well as all education forms (formal, non-formal and informal learning).